Father John Hoehl

 After his removal, there were many victims that came forward against Hoehl.
 In 1993, a man said that he was sodomized, given oral sex, and mutually masturbated with Father Hoehl in 1978 when he was 15 years old.
 Another man contacted the Diocese in 1997 to report that he had had his genitals fondled and had oral sex performed on him by Hoehl from ages 9 to 26, starting in 1976.
 He noted that there were other boys who stayed with Hoehl and experienced similar abuse.
 Another victim reported Hoehl in 2002, saying he was sexually abused by Hoehl in 1979 when he was 16.
 He added that Father Hoehl gave him drugs and alcohol, as well.
 Also in 2002, several other victims told WTAE Channel 4 about their abuse at the hands of Father John Hoehl during their time at Quigley.

-A particularly disturbing story was reported to the Diocese of Pittsburgh in 2004.
-A man told the Diocese that, in 1978 when he was 16, he and another boy found Father Hoehl preparing to rape a girl in his office.
+In 2004, a man told the Diocese that, in 1978 when he was 16, he and another boy found Father Hoehl preparing to rape a girl in his office.
 The boys helped her find her clothes and get out, but Hoehl said that if she left, they had to stay and take her place.
 They agreed.
 The girl was permitted to leave and Hoehl anally raped both boys.

 Another report from 2004 showed that Hoehl had abused yet another victim from 1980 to 1984.
 This victim was diagnosed with post-traumatic stress disorder.
 Eight more accusations were made against Father John Hoehl, involving genital fondling, drugs, oral sex, mutual masturbation, showering together, and more.
 All boys involved were minors when the abuse started, some as young as ten years old.
 The alleged abuse took place in the 1970s and 1980s.